hazmi-e205/OpenGLES-Experiment/README.md

 # OpenGLES Experiment
-This project is OpenGLES2 based that available on Android NDK
+This project is OpenGLES2-based that available on Android NDK

 ### Features